prototypefund/psylink/schematics/electrode_module3.3/README.md

 # PsyLink Electrode Module 3.3

-This board measures voltages on 8 electrodes, does basic analog processing, and outputs 4 cleaned and amplified signals destined for the analog pins of the power module.
+This board measures voltages on 8 electrodes, does basic analog processing, and outputs 4 cleaned and amplified signals destined for the analog pins of the PsyLink power module 4.X.

 The processing of the signal is the following, implemented 4 times on the circuit to produce 4 output signals:

     Electrode 1 -> Passive Highpass -.
-                                      }==> Difference -> Amplifier -> Output Signal
+                                      }==> Difference -> Amplifier (251x) -> Output Signal
-    Electrode 2 -> Passive Highpass -'                   (gain: 251x)
+    Electrode 2 -> Passive Highpass -'
-                   (cut-off freq: 1.6Hz)

 # Overview